Are you going crazy with too many tracks?

 But if you really want to reduce your 48 track session to 8 tracks then I seriously suggest getting familiar with subgroups.

-- their explanation Decrease Drum Tracks – Route your 16 drum tracks into one subgroup to easily adjust levels at later stage of mixing
+- Decrease Drum Tracks – Route your 16 drum tracks into one subgroup to easily adjust levels at later stage of mixing

 - Vocals – Individually adjust all the vocal tracks, then group them all together and send them to the same reverb to glue the vocals together.